extractus/article-extractor/README.md

 Add custom rules to get main article from the specific domains.

-This can be useful when the default extraction algorithm fails, or when you want to ignore some parts of main article content.
+This can be useful when the default extraction algorithm fails, or when you want to remove some parts of main article content.

 Example: